iwantmyname/blog/preview/2014-04-09-security-heartbleed-bug.md

 <!-- /excerpt -->

 P.S.
-Our servers have been patched shortly after the announcement and we have logged out all customers for security reasons.
-It is now save to change your iwantmyname password.
+Our software has been patched shortly after the announcement.